UseToolSuite UseToolSuite

 Linux File Permissions & chmod: A Developer's Practical Guide

-Understand Linux file permissions, chmod commands, and octal notation.
-Covers common permission patterns for web servers, SSH keys, Docker, and CI/CD pipelines.
+Master Linux file permissions, octal notation, and chmod commands.
+Covers standard permission patterns for web servers, SSH keys, Docker, CI/CD, and advanced SUID/SGID concepts.

 bcrypt vs SHA-256: Password Hashing Compared

 Why SHA-256 is wrong for password storage and bcrypt is right.
-Learn about salting, key stretching, and modern password hashing best practices.
+Learn about salting, key stretching, and modern password hashing best practices with real benchmarks and implementation examples.

 Git Best Practices Every Developer Should Know